aspil/Dira/docs/srs.md

 - The need for system portability will be met (ie it will be easy to transfer to another environment in the future)
 - Our system will be easily manageable (ie it will be easy to set up and maintain mode)
 - It will be easily maintainable as we will be able to easily adapt our platform to new user requirements and correct any errors
-- In addition it will be easily scalable, will have the ability to function properly and be efficient if we change its scope
+- In addition, it will be easily scalable, will have the ability to function properly and be efficient if we change its scope
-- The process of testing the functionality and performance level of the system, after each change, will be easy and fast (test driven developement)
+- The process of testing the functionality and performance level of the system, after each change, will be easy and fast (test driven development)